UOC/UOC-ANDROID-Libraries/README.md

 ## Introduction

-This Android library contains the login functions for UOC Campus and the calls to the OpenAPI.
+This Android library contains the login functions for UOC Campus and the calls to the [OpenAPI][OpenApi].

 All code on this repository has been made with android studio.